There’s so much fun to be had at camp, we figure you’ll be able to live without a few things for the summer.

 Music players/MP3 players

 Camp W*K allows the following iPods: Classic, Nano and Shuffle if, and only if, all videos, movies, TV shows and games are removed.
 Campers may bring radios, boomboxes and basic MP3 players, as long as they do not contain videos, games or have wifi capability.
-The Mighty music player is a great option.
+The Mighty music player is a great option as is Campfire Player.
 Cell phones with SIM cards removed may not be used as music players.

 Computers and Tablets